Build with AI

 OPENAI_API_KEY=<your-key-here>

-Make sure the .env file is in your .gitignore and can't be committed.
+Make sure the .env file is in your .gitignore and cannot be committed.

-Alternatively, or if you're using global installation, add these to your shell profile
+Alternatively, or if you’re using a global installation, add these to your shell profile

 (~/.zprofile or ~/.bash_profile):